bjarneo/omarchy-reverie-theme/README.md

-# Omarchy Serenity Theme
+# Omarchy Reverie Theme

-This is the Serenity theme for [Omarchy.org](https://omarchy.org), providing a visually appealing configuration set for your Linux desktop environment.
+Reverie is a simple, elegant, and dark theme for Omarchy.org.
+It's designed for those moments of deep focus, when the world fades away and all that's left is you and your code.

+> Where sky and shadow softly meet,
+> the world outside makes its retreat.
-> A quiet mind, a steady hand,
+> The mind, in silent reverie,
-> Across the code, a peaceful land.
-> No raging seas, no fiery gleam,
-> Just the calm flow of a gentle stream.
+> is calmed by light it came to see,
+> and finds itself completely free.

 <p align="center">
   <img src="theme.png" alt="Serenity Theme Preview">